-- detailed command and control systems studies considering that U3Si2 reprocessing operations are performed thanks to the same existing industrial equipments used to process UAI or LWR spent fuels; these studies lead to the final command and control softwares which are then used at industrial scale, - the whole safety studies and the related U3Si2 reprocessing Preliminary Safety Report with the aim of considering operating ranges as wide as possible, and consistent with the reference U3Si2 spent fuel.
+- detailed command and control systems studies considering that U3Si2 reprocessing operations are performed thanks to the same existing industrial equipments used to process UAI or LWR spent fuels; these studies lead to the final command and control softwares which are then used at industrial scale, - the whole safety studies and the related U_3Si_2 reprocessing Preliminary Safety Report with the aim of considering operating ranges as wide as possible, and consistent with the reference U_3Si_2 spent fuel.

-Thanks to the completion of this program, the $U_3Si_2$ process authorisation file has been submitted mid-2015 to the ASN.
+Thanks to the completion of this program, the U_3Si_2 process authorisation file has been submitted mid-2015 to the ASN.

-3.2.
-Administrative authorisation for U3Si2 reprocessing
+3.2 Authorization for U3Si2 reprocessing and first industrial operations